Guidelines for postdocs at TF

 Career development plan: All postdocs must have a career development plan.
 Within one month of appointment, a meeting shall be held which forms the basis for the development of a career development plan.
 This meeting should be attended by the postdoctoral fellow, the mentor, research dean and research adviser.

 Career development talks: All postdocs should be invited to an annual talk about career development and CV building.
-This takes place as part of the annual performance assessment interview with the dean of research.
+This takes place as part of the annual one-to-one work dialogue with the dean of research.
 The talk will be based on the career development plan.

 Postdoctoral meetings: To the extent that the number of postdocs employed at a given time allows, the postdoctoral group shall be considered a cohort that meets at least once a semester for discussions and exchange of experiences related to career development.
 The meetings can also be used for specific competence development measures.